II - July 16–August 2, 2019

 Brett Shanley is a Ph.D. student at Columbia University's Teachers College in the field of English education, with particular interests in semiotics, knowledge acquisition, and the role sincerity plays in student writing.
 He holds an M.F.A. in creative writing from The New School.
 Brett has worked in journalism and taught courses in creative and academic writing at various institutions, and he currently teaches composition and literature at Pace University.

-Anne Summers received her B.A. in English from Barnard College and her Ph.D. in English from Stony Brook University.
-She was a Graduate Council Fellowship recipient at Stony Brook and holds an additional graduate certificate in women’s studies.
-Her research focuses on perception in the Victorian novel and she has published work on Vernon Lee and aesthetics.
-Anne has taught in both the English Department and the Program in Writing and Rhetoric at Stony Brook University and has worked as a copy-editor, editorial assistant, and SAT prep instructor.
+Anne Summers received her B.A. from Barnard College and her Ph.D. from Stony Brook University.
+She was a Graduate Council Fellowship recipient at Stony Brook and holds an additional graduate certificate in women's studies.
+Her research focuses on perception in nineteenth-century literature and she has published work on Vernon Lee and Olive Schreiner.
+Anne has taught at Stony Brook University and Manhattan College.
+She has also worked as a copy-editor, editorial assistant, and SAT prep instructor.

 Renee Tobin holds a B.A. from Dickinson College, an M.A. in curriculum and teaching from Columbia University’s Teachers College, and a Ph.D. in language, learning, and literacy from Fordham University.
 Having worked as a learning specialist in a number of private schools in Manhattan, Dr. Tobin is currently one of the principals of East Side Counseling, Tutoring and Testing, which offers a wide range of psychological and educational services to children of all ages.